 It’s more about the gesture of laughing about yourself and with the audience at the absurdity of certain situations – while making clear that you would gladly go through all of that stuff again just to be able to stand on that stage at the end of the day.

-At ForTunes we’re working on an analytics tool that will help you monitor your social media performance.
-Head to ForTunes.io and leave your e-mail address.
-We’ll be in touch soon.
+At ForTunes we’re working on an analytics tool that helps you to monitor your social media performance.
+Head to ForTunes.io and get the app now!

 1 one already already liked this, but everybody needs a friend, so give us a <3